Browse

 Subject: Environment

-Keywords: cluster analysis, energy markets, Renewable and Sustainable Energy
+Keywords: cluster analysis, energy markets, Sustainability

 The economic development of the EU’s countries depends on stable and permanent access to various energy sources.
 The integration of European energy markets is a long-term process.
 Each member country has a different energy balance, energy resources and electricity generation technologies.
 Therefore, comparing Member States with one another is a complex task.
 The article deals with organizing the set of objects in multidimensional spaces of variables from the point of view of a certain characteristics that cannot be measured in a simple way, i.e., the relative level of the development of energy markets.
 The following diagnostic variables were adopted for the analysis: consumption of electric energy generated from renewables per capita (TWH/person), hard coal consumption (million tons/person), greenhouse gas emissions per capita, available for final consumption gigawatt-hour per person, final energy consumption thousand tons of oil equivalent (TOE) per person, petroleum available for fin... [more]